Redundancy Notice Fill out the template

 An employer should also ensure:

-What are the prerequisites of a redundancy notice?
+What are the prerequisites of the notice?

 In the case of a collective redundancy situation (where 20 or more redundancies are being made within a 90-day period), the employer must follow the correct process before making any final dismissals.
 This will involve a collective consultation with employees and their representatives.
-An employer must also notify the Redundancy Payments Service in the case of a collective redundancy situation.
+An employer must also notify the government Redundancy Payments Service in the case of a collective redundancy situation.

 All employees should be individually consulted during a meeting, at least once, in any redundancy situation.

-Who can send a redundancy notice?
+Who can send this kind of notice?

-A redundancy notice will be sent by an employer, who has employed staff members under a contract of employment.
+A redundancy notice will be sent by an employer who has employed staff members under a contract of employment.

 Once finalised, the redundancy notice should be signed by the employer.
 Usually, a letter of this nature will be handed to an employee in person during a meeting.